-All final orders of a Support Magistrate can be challenged by a party’s filing written objections within 30 days (in some cases 35 days).
+All final orders of a Support Magistrate can be challenged by a party’s filing of written objections within 30 days (in some cases 35 days).
 Objections go to a Family Court Judge who can affirm the magistrate’s order, modify it, or send it back to the magistrate for a re-trial with instructions about what the magistrate is supposed to do.
 If a party fails to make and file written objections within the time allowed, in almost all situations he or she will be out of luck.

 A Party Who Disagrees With The Family Court’s Support Order May Appeal

 Appeals are made to the Appellate Division.
-A party who wishes to appeal must serve and file a Notice of Appeal within 30 days (In some cases 35 days).
+A party who wishes to appeal after losing objections must serve and file a Notice of Appeal within 30 days (In some cases 35 days).
 If a party fails to do so within the required period, he or she will, in almost all situations, be out of luck.
 Because litigants, under the law, are required to know the statutory law, these rules are strictly applied, even if a litigant is unaware of them.
 However, it should be noted that court orders typically have a clause in them that notifies the litigant what he or she must do if they disagree with the order.

 Appeals are typically very expensive, and in some departments ( the legal system of the State of New York is divided up into departments, i.e. Manhattan and the Bronx constitute the first department) can take up to a year or more, sometimes even 2 years, to decide.
 Because of the strict procedural requirements and the specialized knowledge needed to successfully perfect an appeal, it is extremely rare for a pro se litigate to be able to win an appeal.